StephanGocht/VeriPB/README.rst

     w [constraintId1] [constraintId2] [constraintId3] ...
 0

 Delete constraints with given constrain ids.
-They can no longer be used after deletion and verification fails if they are accessed after deletion.
+They should longer be used after deletion and verification can fail if they are accessed after deletion.
+However, the verifier is not required to delete constraints.
+Especially, they might still be used during unit propagation.
+The goal of the current implementation of this rule is purely for performance benefits during verification.

-Note that this rule is not compatible with the DRAT deletion rule.
+Note that this rule has not the same syntax/ semantic as the DRAT deletion rule.

 Example
 ----